 Include ginger, onions, turmeric, garlic and cayenne pepper in your cooking which are good for circulation.
 Eat oily fish rich in omega 3 like wild salmon and sardines and you could also take a fish oil supplement.

-Limit your salt intake as salt will harden your arteries and arteries need to be elastic.
+Limit your salt intake.
+Salt will harden your arteries and arteries need to be elastic.
 Too much salt in your diet can also lead to high blood pressure.

 I hope you have found the above tips useful.
 If you believe that your desk job is slowly killing you and need help restructuring your lifestyle to compensate, please contact me via my Facebook page.